MicrosoftDocs/entra-docs/docs/global-secure-access/reference-current-known-limitations.md

 ## Internet Access limitations
 Known limitations for Internet Access include:
+- Currently, an admin can create up to 100 web content filtering policies and up to 1,000 rules based on up to 8,000 total FQDNs.
+Admins can also create up to 256 security profiles.
 - The platform assumes standard ports for HTTP/S traffic (ports 80 and 443).
-- IPv6 isn't supported on this platform yet.
+- The Global Secure Access client doesn't support IPv6.
+The client tunnels only IPv4 traffic.
+IPv6 traffic isn't acquired by the client and is therefore transferred directly to the network.
+To make sure that all traffic is routed to Global Secure Access, set the network adapter properties to [IPv4 preferred](troubleshoot-global-secure-access-client-diagnostics-health-check.md#ipv4-preferred).
 - UDP isn't supported on this platform yet.
 - User-friendly end-user notifications are in development.
 - Remote network connectivity for Internet Access is in development.
-- Transport Layer Security (TLS) termination is in development.
+- Transport Layer Security (TLS) inspection is in development.
 - URL path based filtering and URL categorization for HTTP and HTTPS traffic are in development.
-- Currently, an admin can create up to 100 web content filtering policies and up to 1,000 rules based on up to 8,000 total FQDNs.
-Admins can also create up to 256 security profiles.